Zoee28/p1.ZoeSmith/README.md

 - 2 ways to open microwave door (handle located on door or door release button located on bottom right)
 - Placed clock and timer buttons closer to LED display
 - Placed cook button with numbered buttons
-- Letters and numbers on buttons are beveled to easier tell
+- Letters and numbers on buttons are beveled.
+This helps users possibly vision impaired to feel where the buttons are and gain a better understanding of what button does what.
 - Brush to feel, hard tap to input
-- Voice on/off button (verbally says what buttons are pressed)
+- Voice on/off button (verbally says what buttons are pressed).
+When activated, the microwave will verbally say what buttons are pressed (ex.
+User inputs "Cook", "1", "5", and "Start".
+Microwave will say "Cook pressed", "1 second", "15 seconds", "cooking for 15 seconds".)
-- Speak button (User can press and hold button to hold to tell how long and what power to cook food for)
+- Speak button (User can press and hold button to hold to tell how long and what power to cook food for).
+For visually impaired who can't distinguest what buttons represent.
+Microwave will use voice function to relay cook time (ex. user says "cook for 1 minute power 6".
+Microwave will respond "Cooking food for 1 minute and 0 seconds on power level 6" and will start the task).
-- Removed inaccurate auto programmed food buttons
+- Removed inaccurate auto programmed food buttons.
+Rarely accurate and work every single time.

 # Future improvements
 - Bluetooth connectivity to send alert to phone, smart watch, or fitbit that food is ready (helps with hearing impaired users, or users who are in time crunch with tasks).
+- Adding multiple languages for voice on/off feature
+- AI for preprogrammed food buttons
+- Possibly add braille
+- add verbal or sound cue to open microwave door.
+- If door is not opened after set length of time after food is done, cook for 5 seconds then beep again.